Geronimo: An American Legend: Reception

 Walter Hill later expressed dissatisfaction with the title:

 It should have been called The Geronimo War ...
 It's as much about the Army as it is Geronimo.
 That came out of my reading of historical accounts, and realizing that so much of what we think we know about the Indian campaigns is wrong.
 The Army is generally depicted as the enemy of the Apache, but in many cases, the people who were most sympathetic to their plight were those soldiers.

 Another film on Geronimo came out around the same time, the made-for-TV movie Geronimo, which premiered on Ted Turner's movie channel TNT.
 It was produced by Norman Jewison who said "We've got a subject whose life was full enough to warrant several films."

+Hill said of the competing films:

+I don’t think there are a hell of a lot of movies where you can take basically the same story, show it to 50 million people and bring yours out a week later and think that you’re going to do great.
+What can you say, ‘My Geronimo has better locations?’

 Awards

-The film was nominated for the Academy Award for Best Sound (Chris Carpenter, Doug Hemphill, Bill W. Benton and Lee Orloff), but lost to Jurassic Park at the 66th Academy Awards.
+At the 66th Academy Awards, the film was nominated for the Academy Award for Best Sound (Chris Carpenter, Doug Hemphill, Bill W. Benton and Lee Orloff), but lost to Jurassic Park.

 Critical

 The film received mixed reviews from critics but was praised by Native American groups.
 Philip French of London's The Observer called it one of the greatest Westerns of all time.
 On Rotten Tomatoes, the film holds a rating of 50% with an average score of 6.3/10 based on 22 reviews.
 The site's critical consensus reads: "Geronimo: An American Legend fails to stir the soul, though its sweeping visuals and historical ambitions mark an intelligent change of pace for director Walter Hill."'
+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 22 critics, indicating "mixed or average" critics.

+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.